SilkRoadAparsin/Translation/README.md

 # Translation
-This repository is for a translation task between different Iranic languages and dialects.
+This repository is for the translation task between different Iranic languages and dialects.